Acer palmatum Shishigashira

 1 in stock

-Acer palmatum Shishigashira is an old cultivar in the palmatum category.
+Acer palmatum Shishigashira is know as the Lion’s Head’ or Lion’s Mane based upon a mythical lion in Japanese drama because of its shape and growth habit.
+Bunched up, heavily curled leaves grow at the end of short stout shoots [say that 3 times, lol].
+This is an old cultivar in the palmatum category.
 A medium sized tree with a most unusual characteristic – the leaves are small and crinkled around upright branches.
-In Japanese the name translates to Lion’s Head’ or Lion’s Mane based upon a mythical lion in Japanese drama because of its shape and growth habit.
-Bunched up, heavily curled leaves grow at the end of short stout shoots [say that 3 times, lol].

 The foliage is deep green and firm to the touch.
 The tree structure is stiff – branches and leaves do not wave in the wind, as with most maples.
 This maple loves full sun and does not burn.
 Shishigashira is considered a slow growing tree suitable for bonsai enthusiasts.
 However, over fertilization may lead to rapid growth and an overall leggy look which is not desirable.